taikedz/vefirewall/README.md

 Very Easy Firewall is an extremely simple firewall setup tool that allows you to configure some simple firewall rules and apply them.
 You don't need to content with firewalld syntax, ufw usage, or iptables expertise.

-You just need to know what ports to let input on, what ports to let output on, and what IPs you want to band.
+You just need to know what ports to allow input on, what ports to allow output on, and what IPs you want to ban.

 Simple.

-Of course, don't use this tool if you are using anything else to manage your firewall, like fail2ban or snort.
+(Of course, don't use this tool if you are using anything else to manage your firewall, like `fail2ban` or `snort`.)

 ## How to use it